French chartered accountant code of ethics: complete guide 2026

 The disciplinary chamber#

-In the event of a breach of ethical rules, the professional may be brought before the regional disciplinary chamber, then the national disciplinary chamber on appeal.
+In the event of a breach of ethical rules, the professional is judged at first instance by the regional disciplinary chamber, then, on appeal, by the national disciplinary chamber, whose decision may be challenged before the Conseil d'État.
 Possible sanctions are:

-- temporary suspension from practice (with or without reprieve);
+- suspension for a fixed period (with or without reprieve);

-- removal from the roll of the Ordre (the most serious sanction).
+- removal from the roll of the Ordre (a definitive ban on practising, the most serious sanction).

 Client recourse#